nadimkobeissi/appliedcryptography/README.md

 You get the drift.

-All compiled output PDFs will be in their respective directory in the `website` folder:
+All compiled output PDFs will be in their respective directory in the `objects` folder:

-- `website/slides` contains the compiled slides PDFs.
+- `objects/slides` contains the compiled slides PDFs.
-- `website/lab` contains the compiled lab project sheet PDFs.
+- `objects/lab` contains the compiled lab project sheet PDFs.
-- `website/problem-set` contains the compiled problem set PDFs.
+- `objects/problem-set` contains the compiled problem set PDFs.
-- `website/quiz` contains the compiled self-assessment quiz PDFs.
+- `objects/quiz` contains the compiled self-assessment quiz PDFs.
-- `website/syllabus` contains the compiled syllabus PDF.
+- `objects/syllabus` contains the compiled syllabus PDF.

 _It really is that simple!_